flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 Before we go further, you need to know an important Emacs key binding:
 Control+g.
-This key binding quits whatever Emacs command you're trying to run, so if things aren't going right hit Control+g and try again.
+This key binding quits whatever Emacs command you're trying to run, so if things aren't going right hit, hold down the Control key and press "g" and then try again.
 It won't close Emacs or make you lose any work; it'll just cancel your current action.

 ## Emacs Buffers

 All editing happens in an Emacs **buffer**.
-When you first start Emacs, a buffer named *\*scratch\** is open.
+When you first start Emacs, a buffer named \**scratch*\* is open.
 Emacs will always show you the name of the current buffer, as shown here:

 ![Buffer name](http://i.imgur.com/VLeYMvy.png)